The Dick Cavett Show: February 11, 1971: Salvador Dalí, Lillian Gish and Satchel Paige

 Surrealist artist Salvador Dalí appeared on the show with silent-screen star Lillian Gish and baseball legend Satchel Paige.
 Dalí brought an anteater on a leash with him when he came on stage, and he tossed it in Gish's lap, much to her consternation.

 Cavett asked Dalí why he had once arrived to give a lecture at the Sorbonne in an open limousine filled with heads of cauliflower.
 Dalí responded with a barely coherent discourse regarding the similarity of the cauliflower head to the "mathematical problem discovered by Michelangelo in the rhinoceros' horn."

-Cavett interrupted him by waving his hands in Dalí's face, exclaiming "Boogie boogie boogie!" (imitating Groucho Marx in the film A Night at the Opera).
+Cavett interrupted him by waving his hands in Dalí's face, exclaiming "Boogie boogie!" (imitating Groucho Marx in the film A Night at the Opera).
 The audience broke up, and Dalí appeared at a loss.

 April 29, 1971: Robert Mitchum interview

 Actor Robert Mitchum, known for avoiding public appearances, gave a rare interview as the sole guest.
 Mitchum talked about his childhood, Hollywood, his disdain for politics and politicians and his 1948 arrest.
 The show featured film clips from Ryan's Daughter (1970) and The Night of the Hunter (1955).